 You’ll find all sorts of bloggers claiming all sorts of “get rich quick” or “selling the dream” methodologies.
 I’m not going to say that 100% of those claims are incorrect.
 But I do caution you to be wary of them.

-In my inexperience, doing what it takes to create and manage a successful blog is a lot of work, and those overnight success stories you may read about are not the norm.
+In my experience, doing what it takes to create and manage a successful blog is a lot of work, and those overnight success stories you may read about are not the norm.
 But, if you’re passionate about it, it can be very rewarding work.

 Ok, ready to start your blog?
 Here we go!